rhagelstrom/ChatAestheticsConfigurator/README.md

 ## Drowbe's Roadmap

 - I am hoping to add icons for all of the conditions (e.g. grappled)... at some point.
-- Set fonts for entire chat box.
-(I have this wired, but it collides with themes like Hearth, so I've turned it off for now)
 - I am going to add a few more icon and font themes -- hit the forum and make suggestions.
 - Introduce a minimalist "dot" icon set for a super-clean look.
 (Kinda Done)
 - Add the ability to use a player portrait instead of the enhanced icons.